AdamusBG/BankTechTest-Java/README.md

 This will clone the repository to your machine and cause the example usage of the program, seen in Main, to be run.

+Note that you will need to have Maven installed for these commands to work.

 ## Specification

 I have adapted the full specification (found [here](https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md)) into a number of user stories and the class diagram below.